 Diphlu River Lodge is another new hotel, located around 15 minutes west of the tourist complex.
 It's a unique place to stay, with 12 cottages on stilts overlooking the river.
 Unfortunately, the tariff for foreigners is double that for Indians, and it is costly.

 Wild Grass Lodge is a reputable budget option that's popular with foreign visitors and backpackers, located in Bossagaon village, a short drive from Kohora.
 Its safari rates are a bit less than other similar hotels.

-Note: As an alternative to visiting Kaziranga, lesser-known but nearby Pobitora Wildlife Sanctuary is smaller and has the highest concentration of rhinos in India.
+Lesser-known Pobitora Wildlife Sanctuary is smaller and has the highest concentration of rhinos in India.
 It can be visited separately or as an alternative to Kaziranga.